heintjepeintje/Jade/README.md

 # Jade
 Jade is a 2D/3D Game Framework written in C++.
-It currently support OpenGL but will support other graphics api's (DirectX, Vulkan, etc.) in the future.
+It currently only supports Vulkan but will support other graphics api's (DirectX, Metal, etc.) in the future.